XFG16/YouTubeDiscordPresence/README.md

 # YouTubeDiscordPresence for macOS
 ## Important Notes
 - Remember to check file paths for correctness.
 File paths may vary from device to device.
-- The native messaging JSON file should be located under ```cd ~/Library/Application\ Support/Google/Chrome/NativeMessagingHosts```.
+- The native messaging JSON file should be located under ```~/Library/Application Support/Google/Chrome/NativeMessagingHosts```.
 - In order to compile Discord files and ```main.cpp```, make sure to run ```make main``` in a terminal under ```Host```.
-- Remember to update the installation with working compiled executables every time a new working versino is completed.
 ## Instructions for Committing From a Terminal
  - Run ```git status``` to check if anything needs to be uploaded.
  - Run ```git add .``` to prepare all the files for uploading.
  - Run ```git commit -m [description]``` to describe the commit.
  - Run ```git push``` to push the files into the repository.
+## THINGS THAT STILL NEED TO BE ADDRESSED
+ - Multiple YouTube tabs open
+ - YouTube Music tabs
+ - Smaller YouTube player on the bottom right
+ - The entire Windows version lol.
+This will be developed later